 - Never Trust a Trailer: The promos for this episode made it out to be about Bart having to live with gag props stuck to his face thanks to using Homer's industrial-strength glue, but that subplot came to an anticlimactic end when Dr. Hibbert made Bart sweat to get the adhesive to loosen up.

-- Nightmare Fuel Station Attendant: Dr Hibbert suggests getting the superglue off Bart's face with a series of painful injections in Bart's spine as it turns out this was just to get Bart to sweat to loosen it up.
-When Bart ask why he couldn't have just turned the heat up he replied that it had to be TERROR sweat.
+- Nightmare Fuel Station Attendant: Dr. Hibbert suggests getting the superglue off Bart's face with a series of painful injections in Bart's spine; as it turns out this was just to get Bart to sweat to loosen it up.
+When Bart asked why he couldn't have just turned the heat up, he replied that it had to be TERROR sweat.

-- No Sympathy: Larry the Bus Driver has a personal sign for all of his passenger's woes.
-"Do not talk to driver."Larry: Don't make me start tapping this...
+- No Sympathy: Larry the Bus Driver has a personal sign for all of his passenger's woes; "Do not talk to driver.".
+Even for a lost and frightened little girl who definitely needs more help than that.Larry: Don't make me tap the sign...

 - Oh, Crap!: Homer and Lisa right at the end when the museum alarms go off and they get chased away by guard dogs.